Called

 Implemented solution

-Groups was elevated to primary navigation, collapsing a three-step flow into a single click.
 The screen was redesigned as a card gallery with search, sort, and filter controls, while separating "Your Groups" from community groups and adding color-coded status indicators and differentiated join signals to prevent users from unknowingly requesting access to a closed group.

 User research